 by Lynn S. Schwebach

 Few people have made such a dramatic impact on the world as Steve Jobs.
-His innovative products are universally known and coveted, changing the way we communicate, conduct business, create and listen to music, design, spend our leisure time and learn.
+His innovative products altered how we communicate, conduct business, listen to music, design, and learn.
 Jobs earned and deserves the title “creative genius.”

 Like others in this lofty category – Albert Einstein, Pablo Picasso, Igor Stravinsky – his life and work will be analyzed for years.
-Uncovering the “hows” and “whys” of a creative process, such as Jobs, gives us important information about how we can nurture creativity in our lives, occupations, and avocations.
+Uncovering the “hows” and “whys” of a creative process, such as Jobs, gives us important information.
+It tells us how we can nurture creativity in our lives, occupations, and avocations.

 His own words are a good place to start.
 At Stanford’s 2005 commencement address, Jobs talked about a calligraphy class he happened to “drop in” on at Reed College in 1971.
 He had already dropped out of Reed as a freshman, but stuck around for 18 months taking random classes.